fabiorenatodealmeida/git/Workflow-for-private.md

 - Go to your organization and create a private repository for the project.
 - Add one or more contributors to the repository (Project Settings :arrow_right: Manage access).
 Contributors must at least be allowed to push and manage issues in the repository.

-On your local machine, initialize your git repository and push your first commit.
+On your local machine, initialize your Git repository and push your first commit.

 ```
 git init
 git add .
 git commit
-git remote add origin git@github.com:user-org/project-1.git
+git remote add origin git@github.com:user-org/project.git
 git push origin main
 ```